eagletrt/can-cicd-forkme/README.md

-# can-cicd-forkme
+# CAN networks for EagleTRT Fenice
-Template repo for custom configuration of can-cicd project
+This repo contains the CAN networks used in Fenice